 - Demonstrate expertise in increasingly complex practice, leadership, and/or faculty roles

-The following essentials are taken from The Essentials of Doctoral Education for Advanced Nursing Practice 2006 and are available to download.
+The following SoNHS DNP competencies are taken from The Essentials of Doctoral Education for Advanced Nursing Practice 2006, which are available to download.
 The AACN DNP Essentials constitute the foundation of the program and are threaded throughout all courses.
-At the end of the coursework each DNP Essential will be addressed, guided by the curricular content and course objectives.
-The following competencies are taken from Practice Doctorate NP Competencies 2006.
+At the end of the coursework each DNP competency will be addressed, guided by the curricular content and course objectives.

 - Scientific Underpinnings for Practice